Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.3.Launch_by_choosing_the_Audio_source_on_the_Audio_screen/index.md

 The following (1), (2), (4), (5) mentioned above, already each has of their own documents.
 Thus, this chapter provides information about (3).

 ### 3.2.
 Press App icon on the Audio source selection screen.
-The SDL App can be launched by pressing the SDL App Icon displayed on the Audio Source selection screen.If the Native Audio is running, it will stop.
+The SDL App can be launched by pressing the SDL App Icon displayed on the Audio Source selection screen.
+If the Native Audio is running, it will stop.
 If other SDL Media App is running, that App will be in "BACKGROUND" state.

 ## 4. Differences from the SDL standard specification